DIVD-NL/web-csirt/csirt.divd.nl/_posts/21-05-15-Vembu-zero-days.md

 Boonstra found four vulnerabilities.
 Three of these are remote code execution (RCE) vulnerabilities, which are often considered the most serious vulnerabilities.
 The fourth vulnerability is a Server-side request forgery (SSRF), which makes it possible to bypass access control to a system.

 Boonstra reported the leaks at Vembu, but initially received no response.
 The DIVD did manage to get in touch with Vembu through other channels in mid-February.
 Vembu replied that the vulnerabilities were already known and fixed in the latest versions of the software.
 However, customers only got an update when they actively asked for it.
 After some urging from the DIVD, the patched version came online in April.

+Further research has showed that these vulnerabilities are also present in other products created by Vembu.
+The Server Side Request FOrgery is even present in a lot of their products.

 For more information: [case DIVD-2020-00011](/DIVD-2020-00011/)